Back

 All doses are determined depending on the child's body weight in kilograms.

-Your doctor will tell you what amount to give your baby or child.
+Your doctor will tell you how much to give your baby or child.

-• A measuring device is included for dosing and administering the suspension (1 measuring device delivers 5 ml).
-You must use it to give the correct dose to your baby or child.
+• A measuring device is provided for dosing and administering the suspension (1 measuring device delivers 5 ml).
+You should use this to give the correct dose to your baby or child.

 • Usual dose - 25 mg/3.6 mg to 45 mg/6.4 mg for each kilogram of body weight per day, divided into two separate doses.